 Stanford GSB believes that personal growth occurs through interpersonal interactions, so the school places a strong emphasis on helping students develop their soft skills.
 There are a number of leadership classes that deal with such skills.
 The most famous ones are Path to Power and Interpersonal Dynamics, also known as "Touchy Feely".

-Another thing that makes Stanford GSB unique is the small class size, that makes it possible for everyone to get to know each other.
-I wish you success in applying to what I believe is the best business schools in the world today—you have something incredibly special ahead of you.
+Another thing that makes Stanford GSB unique is the small class size, which makes it possible for everyone to get to know each other.
+I wish you success in applying to what I believe are the best business schools in the world today—you have something incredibly special ahead of you.